 Scriptural Reference:

-are written, that ye might believe that Jesus is the Christ, the Son
+But these are written, that ye might believe that Jesus is the Christ, the Son of God;

 and that believing ye might have life through his name.